mjz-smu/codelab_instructions/README.md

     ./pkb.py --benhmarks=iperf --bigquery_table=<dataset.table> --bq_project=<project_id>

-After this has finished, we can now see our data in bigQuery either by going to [BigQuery](https://console.cloud.google.com/bigquery).
+After this has finished, we can now see our data in BigQuery either by going to [BigQuery](https://console.cloud.google.com/bigquery).

 Perform a simple query to select all results: `SELECT * from <dataset.table>`